shopware5/devdocs/source/designers-guide/lightweight-backend-modules/index.md

 `getName()`

-Returns the name of the api
+Returns the name of the API

 **Returns**: `string`